Last updated 04/03/2021

 Have there been any COVID-19 cases at UC?
 What will happen if there is a case?

-While there are no current cases (or suspected cases) of COVID-19 at UC, we have developed a health care plan for students, outlining possible scenarios if a case of COVID-19 were to be suspected or confirmed.
+While there are no current cases (or suspected cases) of COVID-19 at UC, we have developed a healthcare plan for students, outlining possible scenarios if a case of COVID-19 were to be suspected or confirmed.
 We will also inform you immediately should a suspected or confirmed case occur.
+We have also produced healthcare plans for staff and our resident tutors.
+We have apartments that we have kept vacant as isolation wings if required while students await any test results.

 Is UC going to close?

 The College continues to operate as an essential service for our students and has no intention of closing unless instructed to do so by government.
 Rest assured that our students’ welfare remains first and foremost and students will continue to have access to all academic and wellbeing support services via online or telephone.
-While there are no current cases (or suspected cases) of COVID-19 at UC, we have developed a health care plan for students, outlining possible scenarios if a case of COVID-19 were to be suspected or confirmed.
-We will also inform you immediately should a suspected or confirmed case occur.
-The College has no plans to shut at this time.
 We remain committed to supporting our students to stay in college at any stage of this crisis as long as they do not have a confirmed case of the COVID-19 virus, or we are required to shut by relevant authorities.

 What is life like on campus right now?

-We acknowledge that due to the government measures the nature of the college experience will be very different, but we all have to do our bit to keep each other safe.
+We acknowledge that due to the government measures, the nature of the college experience will be very different, but we all have to do our bit to keep each other safe.
 As with other colleges, within our community here at UC we have taken practical steps to support you in implementing the latest government guidelines.
-However, upon returning to college, you would be expected to observe the same social distancing and isolation measures that you are currently experiencing at home.
-Sites of accommodation and residential colleges are certainly not exempt from government / medical advice, and as such, returning to college cannot, and must not, be considered as a way to ‘escape’ the rules of social distancing, group gatherings, and hygiene practices.
-We are each responsible to stop the spread of this virus, and the same expectations apply here at UC, just as they do across Australia.
+However sports and other events are slowly returning, albeit with reduced capacity and restrictions.

 What additional measures is the College taking in response to COVID-19?

-- Cleaning: will be increased to three times per day in communal areas and student room cleaning schedules will be reduced to protect the student community from potential exposure.
+- Cleaning: will be increased in communal areas.
 We have also improved access to soap and hand sanitiser and distributed communications about hygiene and cough etiquette.

 - Social distancing: we are encouraging all students and staff to follow social distancing precautions – which include avoiding unnecessary contact, avoiding crowded areas and peak meal times, and staying one 1.5m apart.